-As a meditation teacher, many of my students ask me how meditation can help to build self-esteem and to remove hurdles such as feelings of inadequacy.
-The good news is that mindfulness and meditation can certainly help with these things.
+As a meditation teacher, many of my students ask me how meditation can build self-esteem and remove hurdles like feelings of inadequacy.
+Definitely, meditation can help with these things.

-With my meditation script for confidence, you will learn to cultivate self-belief and trust in yourself.
-You will overcome negative beliefs about yourself, and you will discover your true value.
+With my meditation script for confidence, below, you will learn to cultivate self-belief and self-trust.
+You will overcome negative beliefs about yourself.
+And you will discover your true value.
 Plus, you will find it helps with motivation.

 1: Sit or stand with confident body language.
-Feet shoulder-width apart.
+Place your feet shoulder-width apart.
 Lift your chin slightly.
 Straighten your back but keep your spine relaxed.

-2: Place your hands in Ahamkara Mudra, which is the best mudra for confidence
+2: [optional] Place your hands in Ahamkara Mudra, the best mudra for confidence

 To perform this mudra, lightly place your thumb so it overlaps the index finger at the knuckle.
 Stretch out the remaining fingers.
 Do this on both hands.

-3: Close your eyes and breathe mindfully using “Square Breathing”.
-This stimulates the parasympathetic nervous system to boost self-esteem
+3: Close your eyes and breathe mindfully.
+Use “Square Breathing”.

-We want to stimulate our parasympathetic nervous system right at the start of our self-esteem meditation script.
-The parasympathetic nervous system not only helps us to relax and focus, but research shows that heightening the parasympathetic nervous system also leads to an increase in self-esteem .
+We want to stimulate our parasympathetic nervous system right at the start of our self-esteem meditation script, so we relax and focus.
+Plus, research shows that heightened activity of the parasympathetic nervous system increases self-esteem .

 4: Remove your current thoughts about yourself by practising self-enquiry

 We want to change the way we feel about ourselves.
 We want to undo any negative beliefs or negative thoughts that we have about ourselves.
-To do this, we are going to perform a modified version of Self Enquiry meditation.
+To that end, we will do a version of Self Enquiry meditation.

-While you do this, you are taking your mind away from your habitual thoughts and feelings.
-You are moving your mind to a point of nothingness.
-You are starting to see the divine point of creativity that resides at the centre of your being.
+While you do this, you take your mind away from your habitual thoughts and feelings.
+You move your mind to a point of nothingness.
+You start to see the divine point of creativity that is your core.

-5: Visualize yourself doing something awesome and feeling super confident about it
+5: Visualize yourself doing something positive and feeling confident about it.

-Now that we have dealt with our negative thoughts, we are going to rebuild an image of ourselves.
+Now that we have dealt with our negative thoughts, we are going to rebuild our self-image.
 We are going to see ourselves as confident people.
-And to do this, we are going to use a visualization.
+And to do this, we’ll do a visualization.

 Pick one awesome thing that you could only do if you were feeling highly confident.
 For instance, if you’re single, imagine approaching someone you’re really attracted to and confidently asking them out.

 This is a modified version of Vipassana, a traditional Buddhist meditation.
 Research shows that Vipassana reduces the effect that negative thoughts have on us .
-This means that while you are visualizing your confident self, you are also reducing the effect of negative thoughts and feelings about yourself.
+This means that while you are visualizing your confident self, you are also reducing the effects of negative thoughts and feelings.

 Continue for ten minutes.